Fill Out Forms

 The length and nature of your visit may make it difficult for young children to attend.
 If children attend, we recommend bringing another adult to supervise.

 If you need to bring siblings, we have a free, supervised playroom for brothers and sisters ages 3 to 11 who are toilet-trained.
 They may stay for two hours, and there are no reservations.
 As long as there is space, we allow siblings in.

 To learn more, look for Sibling Playrooms on the Child Life page.

 If you are coming from out of town and need help finding a place to stay or transportation in Seattle or Bellevue, contact Guest Services.

 Write Down Your Questions

 Write down questions you want to ask during your child's visit.
 Learn more about what questions to ask when you are talking with your child's doctor.

-Let us know about cultural beliefs or unique needs that may affect you child's treatment and care.
+Let us know about cultural beliefs or unique needs that may affect your child's treatment and care.

-If your child has a new rash or fever or has been exposed to chicken pox in the last three weeks, call us as soon as possible at 206-987-2000 and ask to speak to someone in your child's clinic.
+If your child has a new rash, fever or has been exposed to chicken pox in the last three weeks, call us as soon as possible at 206-987-2000 and ask to speak to someone in your child's clinic.